Diseases & Conditions

-After internal fixation, your injured limb will be immobilized in a sling cast or splint until the fracture heals.
+After internal fixation, your injured limb will monitored (watched) for signs of infections.
 You will be given antibiotics for a period of time to help prevent infection.
-During the healing process, your doctor will check the wound to make sure there are no signs of infection.
+During the healing process, your doctor will check the site of the injury to make sure there are no signs of infection.

 If your wound and broken bones are not yet ready for a permanent implant, your doctor may apply external fixation to your injured limb.
 Most severe open fractures are first stabilized with external fixation.

-In this operation, the doctor inserts metal screws or pins into the bone above and below the fracture site.
-The pins and screws project out of the skin where they are attached to metal or carbon fiber bars.
+In this operation, the doctor inserts metal screws or pins through the skin into the bone above and below the fracture site.
+The pins and screws project out (stick out) of the skin where they are attached to metal or carbon fiber bars.

 In most cases, an external fixator is kept in place only until it is safe to perform internal fixation.
 Sometimes, however, an external fixator is used to stabilize the bones until healing is complete.
-It is then removed during a second procedure when the fracture is healed.
+It is then removed in a subsequent (later) procedure when the fracture is healed.

 Treatment of More Complex Wounds